alfredreintz/ALGY-programmering02/README.md

-This was my final project in my last programming course at high school.
+This is basically the whole final programming course that I took in high school.
+It contains exercises and projects, mainly "slutprojekt" That was my final project.
 A game wher you are attacked by tropical birds stranded on your own raft.